Everything Everywhere All at Once

 We are now faced with our first hard choice.

-We would love to use Sign abstraction we build in the previous section, one way of doing that is compressing the state, so that instead of having a set of states, we can have distribute the content of the locals and stack.
+We would love to use the Sign abstraction, that we build in the previous section, one way of doing that is compressing the state, so that instead of having a set of states, we distribute the content of the locals and stack.
+So instead of having a set of states, we have a pair of abstract locals and abstract stack.
+The abstract locals is not a mapping from naturals to a powerset of possible values, and the abstract stack is stack of possible values:

 Since the stack and the locals are typed at each instruction, these are actually sets of integers, which we know how to abstract using the sign abstraction.
 Furthermore is also a partially ordered set, by point wise comparing the set of variables, and a lattice by point-wise joining and meeting the sets of variables.
 We can also see that is a galoi connection.